rwth-iat/openAAS_workshop/models/README.md

-This folder provides the needed OPC UA models to handle Asset Administration Shells,Property Value Statement Lists, Property Value Statements, Lifecyle Entries etc.
+In this folder, you can find the needed OPC UA models to handle Asset Administration Shells,Property Value Statement Lists, Property Value Statements, Lifecyle Entries etc.

 aas.xml - the nodeset